jimbateson/jamesbateson.co.uk/src/resume.md

 ## Skills

-#### I still have a lot to learn, but excited and passionate about building on my skills and a further my career in front-end development.
+#### I still have a lot to learn, but excited and passionate about building on my skills and furthering my career in front-end development.

 ### Core